ozone3950/custom-watercooling-guide/README.md

 # Parts

-## Waterblock
+## CPU Blocks
-The waterblock is the part of the loop which cools the CPU or GPU.
+The CPU block is the part of the loop which cools the CPU, like the name suggests.
 It is mounted onto it like a regular CPU cooler, but has two tubes going into it, screwed on by fittings.

+## GPU blocks
+Very similar to CPU blocks, but the GPU block usually goes onto the entire card to cool the VRAM and VRMs, and often has a backplate.
+Although, there are GPU blocks that only mount onto the chip.

 ## Radiators
 As the component which is being cooled heats up, so does the water that it is being cooled by.
 The water flows through the radiator and is cooled by the fans.